jmatthiesen/dotnet-ai-resources/README.md

 - [Demystifying Retrieval Augmented Generation with .NET](https://devblogs.microsoft.com/dotnet/demystifying-retrieval-augmented-generation-with-dotnet/)
 - [AugmentR](https://github.com/bradygaster/AugmentR) - An example chat bot demonstrating the use of Semantic Kernel in a .NET Aspire project, augmenting chats with data from public internet URLs.
+- [Vector Search AI Assistant](https://github.com/Azure/Vector-Search-AI-Assistant/tree/cognitive-search-vector) - Demo app showing how to combine data from CosmosDB, with Azure OpenAI Services and queries against cognitive search to create an AI search assistant.
+- [Vector Search AI Assistant with MongoDB](https://github.com/Azure/Vector-Search-AI-Assistant-MongoDBvCore) - Demo app showing how to combine data from Azure CosmosDB for MongoDB, with queries against Azure OpenAI Services.

 # SDKs